Getting Your House Ready to Sell:

 When conversing with real estate agents, you will often find that when they talk to you about buying real estate, they will refer to your purchase as a “home.”
 Yet if you are selling property, they will often refer to it as a “house.”
 There is a reason for this.
 Buying real estate is often an emotional decision, but when selling real estate you need to remove emotion from the equation.

-The first step in getting your home ready to sell is to “de-personalize”
+The first step in getting your single family home for sale is to “de-personalize”

 De-personalize the House